 Please call 877-790-0292 and speak with our experienced staff to see how using a FHA 203k Rehab mortgage to refinance your existing mortgage and finance your renovations is possible.

 Disclaimer: The information below comes directly from HUD’s website and can be found by clicking here.
 It is important for customers, Realtors, contractors and loan officers to understand that sometimes even if HUD says that the FHA 203k mortgage program allows for certain things – company policies vary from lender to lender.
-At AnnieMac Renovation Lending, we strive to come as close as possible to HUD’s program, but like every lender, we do have some of our own program overlays.
-Please just call and we will answer any and all questions regarding the program and how AnnieMac Renovation Lending can help turn your home into your dream home.
+We strive to come as close as possible to HUD’s program, but like every lender, we do have some of our own program overlays.
+Please just call and we will answer any and all questions regarding the program and how we can help turn your home into your dream home.

 The Federal Housing Administration (FHA), which is part of the Department of Housing and Urban Development (HUD), administers various single family mortgage insurance programs.
 These programs operate through FHA-approved lending institutions which submit applications to have the property appraised and have the buyer’s credit approved.
 These lenders fund the mortgage loans which the Department insures.
 HUD does not make direct loans to help people buy homes.